bmhayward/Transcode/README.md

 Transcode auto-renames transcoded files based on matches from the [TheMovieDB](https://www.themoviedb.org) and the [TheTVDB](http://thetvdb.com).
 A transcoded files ‘title’ metadata tag is also set to the renamed movie or TV show.

-Transcode auto-renames transcoded files using these formats:
+Transcode auto-renames transcoded files into these formats:
 ```
 Movies: Name (Year of Release).ext
 TV Shows: Name - sXXeYY - Episode Name.ext